-13 March 2023 | 3 minute read
+31 July 2025 | 3 minute read

 Remember that your spending patterns could change throughout your retirement.
-In the early years, you could have more time on your hands for hobbies, whereas in older age the costs of social and nursing care could become an issue.
+In the early years, you could have more time on your hands for hobbies, whereas in older age, the costs of social and nursing care could become an issue.

 Gifting for today and tomorrow

 There are several different gifting allowances to take advantage of.
 They can be complicated, so it’s crucial to get advice on how to use them correctly.
 For example, current rules allow you to give away £3,000 per year free from IHT.
 You can also give up to £250 to any number of people each year.
 Parents can give £5,000 to each of their children as a wedding gift, while grandparents can give £2,500, and anyone else £1,000.
-Alternatively, if a gift is regular, comes out of your income and does not affect your standard of living, any amount of money can be given away free from IHT.
+Alternatively, if a gift is regular, comes out of your surplus income and doesn’t affect your normal standard of living, any amount of money can be given away free from IHT.

 Larger gifts may be covered by the potentially exempt transfer (PET) rules.
 If you survive for a further seven years after making the gift and no longer derive any benefit from it, then the gift is outside of your estate for IHT purposes.
-If you pass away within seven years and the gifts are valued at more than the nil-rate band (currently £325,000), taper relief may apply.
+If you pass away within seven years and the gifts are valued at more than the IHT nil-rate band (currently £325,000), taper relief may apply.
 The tax due reduces on a sliding scale if the gift was made between three and seven years before death.

 Taking control with trusts